tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/01-terminal-01/README.md

 3. Use the `pwd` command to find the current path you're in.

 4. Create a new directory named `Activity-1`.
-Then list the contents of the current directory again to make sure it worked.
+Then, list the contents of the current directory again to make sure it worked.

 5. Navigate into the directory you just created.